etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/ocr-tool.md

     ./gradlew copilot.start
     ```

-5. Now your Copilot App is ready to use the OCR Tool to recognize text from images or pdf that you upload in the chat.
+5. Now, your Copilot App is ready to use the OCR Tool to recognize text from images or pdf that you upload in the chat.

 ## Examples